Skip to content

 Best text messaging service for business: SlickText

-SlickText is a low-cost text message marketing service that offers automation tools, custom keywords, and an intuitive user interface (UI).
-If you’re looking for a cost-effective option with strong campaign-building, automation, and segmentation capabilities, SlickText is a solid choice.
+SlickText is a low-cost text message marketing service that offers automation tools, custom keywords, and an intuitive user interface.
+If you’re looking for a cost-effective option with strong campaign-building features, automation, and segmentation capabilities, SlickText is a solid choice.

 At least, that’s the case for service-based businesses aiming to attract repeat business through loyalty programs.
-You can offer customers the opt into loyalty rewards at check in on your website or at the point of sale.
+You can offer customers to opt in to loyalty rewards at check in on your website or at the point of sale.

 As one G2 reviewer put it, “SlickText has a strong presence on the front lines of what their clients may be looking for in terms of new ways to opt-in subscribers or fun and effective marketing measures to ensure end-user loyalty and success.”